 If you're unsure of where to stay on an Eastern Cape safari, speak with one of our Africa Travel Specialists to give them an idea of what you're hoping of experiencing.
 There are plenty of excellent family-friendly, romantic and luxurious accommodation options available to you across the region.

-Adventure and Activities in the Eastern Cape
+Adventure & Activities: What to Do in the Eastern Cape

-An Eastern Cape safari serves up a rush of adrenaline you just seem to get lost in.
+An Eastern Cape safari serves up a rush of adrenaline you get lost in.
 Whether it's guided bush walks, game drives or river cruises, the plethora of safari activities on offer immerse you in this rugged and unforgiving kingdom of the wild.
 Its spectacular nature is a sanctuary for flora and fauna.

 On top of walking safaris and wildlife watching in a 4×4 vehicle, other activities to do include birdwatching, stargazing and horseback riding.
 The area provides unparalleled diversity of natural, cultural and historical treasures for you to discover—a true microcosm of the country as a whole.